 The previous section about Actor Systems explained how actors form hierarchies and are the smallest unit when building an application.
 This section looks at one such actor in isolation, explaining the concepts you encounter while implementing it.
-For a more in depth reference with all the details please refer to Actors (Scala) and Untyped Actors (Java).
+For a more in depth reference with all the details please refer to Introduction to Actors.

 As detailed below, an actor object needs to be shielded from the outside in order to benefit from the actor model.
 Therefore, actors are represented to the outside using actor references, which are objects that can be passed around freely and without restriction.
-This split into inner and outer object enables transparency for all the desired operations: restarting an actor without needing to update references elsewhere, placing the actual actor object on remote hosts, sending messages to actors in completely different applications.
+This split into inner and outer object enables transparency for all the desired operations: restarting an actor without needing to update references elsewhere, placing the actual actor object on remote hosts, sending messages to actors independent of where they are running.
 But the most important aspect is that it is not possible to look inside an actor and get hold of its state from the outside, unless the actor unwisely publishes this information itself.

 Actor objects will typically contain some variables which reflect possible states the actor may be in.
-This can be an explicit state machine (e.g. using the FSM module), or it could be a counter, set of listeners, pending requests, etc. These data are what make an actor valuable, and they must be protected from corruption by other actors.
+This can be an explicit state machine, or it could be a counter, set of listeners, pending requests, etc. These data are what make an actor valuable, and they must be protected from corruption by other actors.
 The good news is that Akka actors conceptually each have their own light-weight thread, which is completely shielded from the rest of the system.
-This means that instead of having to synchronize access using locks you can just write your actor code without worrying about concurrency at all.
+This means that instead of having to synchronize access using locks you can write your actor code without worrying about concurrency at all.

 Behind the scenes Akka will run sets of actors on sets of real threads, where typically many actors share one thread, and subsequent invocations of one actor may end up being processed on different threads.
 Akka ensures that this implementation detail does not affect the single-threadedness of handling the actor’s state.